by KD Miller

 Uncle Theodore would start a new oil painting, Uncle Dylan would settle down with the newspaper, and Dr. Francis would read over his patient records.
 I liked to tease Papi and say that I would gladly run down to Sears and buy him a brand new record player, and some Beatles records to go with it.
 His upper lip would curl up in disgust.
 “I’ve had this Victrola since 1910!
 Bought it with earnings from my first job at Warden’s Department Store on the square, and I will listen to it until the day I die”

 I also knew Papi and his uncles had money, and it wasn’t from farming.
 When the Beatles first came to Dallas a few years ago, Papi surprised me by taking all of us, including George, Isabella, Benjamin, and Conrad to the concert.
-I assumed we had back row seats.
-To my astonishment, we were in the front row, and we all had backstage passes!
+I assumed we had back-row seats.
+To my astonishment, we were in the front row!
 I still have the album The Beatles autographed, framed, and hanging on my bedroom wall.
 That was the first, and last time, I witnessed my sophisticated Papi listening to rock and roll music.

-The following day, I found Papi’s checkbook lying out on the kitchen table.
+The following day, I found Papi’s checkbook lying on the kitchen table.
 I snuck a peek.
-Our concert had cost him almost three-hundred dollars!
+Our concert cost him almost a hundred dollars!
 My trembling fingers skipped through the pages, and I almost passed out when I saw the six-digit figures he had in the bank.
 After that moment, I knew they were keeping a secret from me, I would learn it when I turned sixteen.
 Unfortunately, it was more heart-wrenching than a mysterious amount of money.

 To this day, when Uncle Theodore talks, his voice suddenly skips to a higher octave.
-For a slight second he sounds feminine, and then his voice returns to a lower register.
-When he fully recovered from the surgery was when he began smoking.
+For a slight second, he sounds feminine, and then his voice returns to a lower register.
+When he fully recovered from the surgery, he began smoking.
 He hoped the tobacco would help correct his voice and lungs.
 For five decades he smoked like a chimney.

 “We had a feeling you would be here,” his rough voice called out, pulling me from my reverie.
 I responded by childishly crossing my arms over my chest and glaring out into the water in annoyance that I had been found.
 Closing my eyes, I tried to imagine what Crystal Lake Park looked like in its heyday.
 Carnival rides, the smell of popcorn and cotton candy, Papi and his brothers running around wearing Victorian bathing suits, women in high-collared dresses, and hats filled with fresh flowers.

 Opening my eyes, I saw only a rundown lake.
 The water hadn’t welcomed swimmers or boat races in decades.
 The old bathing houses were rotting away.
-No Trespassing signs littered the grounds were at one time there were colorful advertisements announcing circuses, horseback riding, canoe rentals, dancing.
+No Trespassing signs littered the grounds where at one time there were colorful advertisements announcing circuses, horseback riding, canoe rentals, and dancing.